jtags8/CompTIA-Security-Plus/README.md

-# How I Passed the CompTIA-Security+
+# How I Passed the CompTIA-Security+ without an IT background

 On Decembr 5, 2022, I passed the Security+ exam with a score of 789!